Rishabh672003/Programming-Notes/Data-Structures/Linear-Data-Structures/Linked-List/01-linked-list.md

 ### Linked List Terminologies

-1. **Head node** : The first node of Linked list is the head node and acts as a starting point for most of the opertions.
+1. **Head node** : The first node of Linked list is the head node and acts as a starting point for most of the operations.
 2. **Tail node** : The last node of Linked list which points to the NULL Pointer 0x0.

 ---